criblio/helm-charts/helm-chart-sources/logstream-master/README.md

 ## Configuration Locations

 The chart creates a single configuration volume claim, "config-storage", which gets mounted as `/opt/cribl/config-volume`.
 All Worker Group configuration lives under the `groups` subdirectory.
 If you have a worker group named "datacenter_a", it's configuration will live in `/opt/cribl/config-volume/groups/datacenter_a`.
+See the official LogStream docs [Configuration Files](https://docs.cribl.io/docs/configuration-files) section for details on file locations.

 ## Using Environment Variables to Copy Files